 Ankle sprains aren’t anything to be taken lightly — they can keep you off your feet for weeks.
 Because a severely sprained ankle can lead to chronic instability if you don’t get treatment right away, the top-rated podiatry team at Hoosier Foot & Ankle offers effective therapies.
-Before your ankle sprain worsens, book an appointment at any of the practice’s five convenient locations throughout the Greater Indianapolis area.
+Before your ankle sprain worsens, book an appointment at any of the practice’s five convenient locations throughout the Greater Indianapolis area and Kokomo.
 Schedule either online or over the phone.

 An ankle sprain is an injury of the ligaments that support your ankle joint.
 This type of injury occurs when you overstretch or tear your ankle ligament, which can stem from:

 You’re also more likely to have an ankle sprain if you play basketball, soccer, tennis, football, or similar type of sport where you have to stop and twist frequently.
 Even runners are known for suffering from ankle sprains regularly.

 Treating a sprained ankle depends on the severity of your injury.
 For overstretching issues (grade 1 sprain) and minor tears (grade 2 sprain), you may benefit from:

 If you have a complete tear (grade 3 sprain), you’re at risk of substantial ankle instability.
 While the experts at Hoosier Foot & Ankle generally try to help you heal through conservative treatments, as listed above, you might need surgical intervention for a complete tear.